This is because the formula for calculating power (P) in kilowatts (kW) is given by:

 22 (kW) = 400 (V) x A (A) / 1000

-A = 22 (kW) x 1000 / 400 (V) = 55 A / 2 = 27.5 A per phase (for three-phase systems)
+A = 22 (kW) x 1000 / 400 (V) = 55 A / 2 = 27.5 A per phase (in three-phase systems)

 Since electric vehicles often use three-phase charging systems, the total current is distributed over three phases, resulting in a current of approximately 27.5 A per phase.

 It is important to note that the specific current requirements may vary depending on the charging system, vehicle specifications, and available infrastructure.
-It is advisable to consult the manual of your electric vehicle and the charging equipment for the exact current requirements.
+It is advisable to consult the manual of your electric vehicle and the charging device for the exact current requirements.

 Ole Diepstraten